cubee-cb/vr-utils/README.md

 ## VR OSC Tools

-A few tools I've made based on PythonOSC over my time playing VR, to help let others know about my status without having to tell them.
+A few tools I've made based on PythonOSC over my time playing VRChat.

-# ALVRConnectionOSC - OSC headset connection status updates for ALVR
+## ALVRConnectionOSC - OSC headset connection status updates for ALVR

 A small program to send an OSC message with a BOOL value when a headset connects to or disconnects from ALVR, so things can match state.
 Useful for example if you have an unstable connection or need to leave intermittently.